vetsuisse-unibe/NGS-course-docs/RNA-seq.md

 ```

 Open R studio and in the text editor panel add the following R commands and run the commands in the console window.
+The first two lines below are to install the DeSeq2 package.
+If don't have it already.

 ```
+if (!requireNamespace("BiocManager", quietly = TRUE))
+    install.packages("BiocManager")

+BiocManager::install("DESeq2")

 library(DESeq2)
 ```
 ##### Prepare the data for analysis.